apache/spark/docs/plugins.rst

 Interface
 ---------

 To create a plugin you will need to derive the ``airflow.plugins_manager.AirflowPlugin`` class and reference the objects you want to plug into Airflow.
-Here's what the class you need to derive look like:
+Here's what the class you need to derive looks like:

 .. code:: python